Mother Child Separation: You Weren’t with Me

 Whether caused by divorce, illness, deployment, incarceration, or adoption, the child is puzzled, heartbroken, afraid, and angry when separated from his mother.
 That stew of emotions is difficult for children to parse, to define, and to express.
 The delicate illustrations of a rabbit mother and bunny by Eric Ippen Jr. brilliantly capture this complexity in an almost magical way.

 Regardless of the length of the separation, it feels like forever for the child.
 The child feels unmoored, unsafe, and alone.
-Even after reunion occurs, their emotions do not quickly return to quiet stasis.
-Often, they hold back, remain angry and distant.
+Even after a reunion occurs, their emotions do not quickly return to quiet stasis.
+Often, they hold back and remain angry and distant.
 Throughout the story, the mother gently listens with an almost-sacred patience.
 She resists the inclination to dismiss or invalidate her little one’s feelings.
 And responds with, “I’m sorry I wasn’t with you.
 We are together now… You probably felt so alone.”

 Because the mother listens without trying to diminish the bunny’s feelings, he feels safe enough to continue to share: “I worry that you will go away again… I don’t trust you.”